shangyilim/event-on-air-client/README.md

 ```
 4. Start the project locally via `npm run start`
 5. Navigate to http://localhost:4200/moderate
-6. Login with your Google Account as specified by
+6. Login with your Google Account as specified in the email you have entered in Firestore `admin` collection